C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 --------

-Write a function which take the path of a file in rebase format and return in a dictionnary the collection of the enzyme contains in the file.
+Write a function which take the path of a file in rebase format and return in a dictionary the collection of the enzyme contains in the file.
 The sequence of the binding site must be cleaned up.

 :download:`rebase_light.txt <_static/data/rebase_light.txt>` .